chinamike65/hugo-tuolesi/content/book5/book5en.md

 The moment when you realize emptiness, you will see the Dharma at the beginning.
 The time for the Bodhisattva to see the Dharma will be a little longer, because you need to accumulate a lot of resources, and the moment of seeing the Dharma in the Hinayana is over.

-Beginning with the removal of the obstacles of co-birth knowledge, the Bodhisattva Seeing the Way entered the cultivation way.
+Beginning with the removal of the obstacles of co-birth knowledge, the Bodhisattva Path of Seeing entered the cultivation way.

 91